NeuralEnsemble/libNeuroML/README.md

 See https://docs.neuroml.org/ for an overview of the various NeuroML libraries.

 ## Changelog
+### version 0.2.57 (dev)

+- Enable Python 3.10 support

+### version 0.2.56

+- Documentation updates for RTD and other minor fixes.

 ### version 0.2.55

 - Patch release with minor changes under the hood.
 - Use PyTest for testing.
 - Enable CI on GitHub Actions

 ### version 0.2.54

 - Using Schema for NeuroML v2.1.
 Better compatibility with Python 3

 ### version 0.2.50

 - Updated to use the final stable Schema for NeuroML v2.0

 ### version 0.2.47

 - Updated to use the final stable Schema for NeuroML v2beta5

 ### version 0.2.18

 - Updated to use the final stable Schema for NeuroML v2beta4
 - Tested with Python 3

 ### version 0.2.4

 - Updated to use the Schema for NeuroML v2beta4

 ### version 0.2.2

 - Updated to use the Schema for NeuroML v2beta3
 - Ensures numpy & pytables are only required when using non-XML loaders/writers

 ### version 0.2.0

 - Updated to use the Schema for NeuroML v2beta2

 ### version 0.1.9

 - Minor release: Update to latest schema

 ### version 0.1.8

 - Several Bug fixes and small enhamcements
 - Support for latest NeuroML schema (see change outline)
 - JSON serialization
 - MongoDB backend
 - HDF5 serialization
 - Improved installation process
 - All usage examples are now run on the Travis-CI continuous integration server to confirm that that they do not error.
 - Schema validation utility
 - Improved documentation and documentation new look

-:copyright: Copyright 2020 by the libNeuroML team, see [AUTHORS](AUTHORS).
+:copyright: Copyright 2021 by the libNeuroML team, see [AUTHORS](AUTHORS).
 Modified BSD License, see [LICENSE](LICENSE) for details.

 [![Build Status](https://api.travis-ci.org/NeuralEnsemble/libNeuroML.png)](https://travis-ci.org/NeuralEnsemble/libNeuroML)